monmaya/pyb-data-contracts/docs/en/articles/05-implementation.md

 class ContractRegistry:
     def register_contract(self, contract: DataContract) -> str:
-        """Register a new contract or version"""
-        validation_result = self.validate_contract(contract)
+        """Registers a new contract or a new version""" validation_result = self.validate_contract(contract)
         if not validation_result.is_valid:
             raise ValidationError(validation_result.errors)